The Best Dessert Recipes To Enjoy For National Chocolate Chip Day that Aren’t Chocolate Chip Cookies

 Directions:

-Spray loaf pan with cooking spray and preheat over to 350 degrees Fahrenheit.
+Spray a loaf pan with cooking spray and preheat the oven to 350 degrees Fahrenheit.

 Whisk together flour, baking soda, baking powder, cream of tartar, and salt in a medium-sized bowl.
 Set aside.

-In the stand mixer, beat together oil and sugar.
+In a stand mixer, beat together oil and sugar.
 Add the egg and continue mixing.
 When completely incorporated, add the zucchini and mix on medium until blended.

-Beginning with the flour, alternate the flour and mushed banana mixture.
-Make sure that the final addition of flour happens at the end.
+Beginning with the flour, alternate the flour and mashed banana mixture, ending with flour.
 Do this while mixing on low.

 Add the chocolate chips and mix until incorporated.
 Then add the batter to the pre-greased loaf pan.